All spoilers on this page are left unmarked. You Have Been Warned!

 "This is the Asgardian refugee vessel, Statesman!
 We are under assault, I repeat, we are under assault!
 The engines are dead, life support's failing.
 Requesting aid from any vessel within range.
 We are twenty-two jump points out of Asgard.
 Our crew is made up of Asgardian families, we have very few soldiers here.
 This is not a war craft, I repeat, this is not a war craft!"

-- Just the way the first shots of the movie are filmed and the whole situation is revealed to the viewer bit by bit.
+- The way the first shots of the movie are filmed and the whole situation is revealed to the viewer bit by bit is also quite tense.
 We see the Asgardian ship getting fired at with its shields failing, and then we cut to someone's feet walking over Asgardian bodies while an ominous voice praises Thanos and declares that the dead should be grateful, until Ebony Maw's face is revealed.
-You can only imagine the massive massacre that happened prior to that (though you get hints of it seeing Corvus Glaive prowling amidst the corpses, finishing off the dying).
 The only Asgardian left standing is Loki, who stares petrified at someone in front of him, who is then revealed to be Thanos, reciting his sympathetic monologue.
-And then you realize that one of the bodies lying at Thanos' feet is an utterly beaten up Thor, who Thanos picks up by his collar and carries as if he's a small child.
+And then you realize that one of the bodies lying at Thanos' feet is a beaten up Thor, who Thanos picks up by his collar and carries as if he's a small child.

 - When Tony and Bruce are at the Sanctum in New York, commotion stirs outside, people panicking over something large, an aircraft, hovering over the city causing destruction.
 People were uncomfortable in theaters thinking back on 9/11 and the eerie parallels.
 In-universe, it's even worse, people in New York are reminded of 9/11 and the attack of 2012.

 - The attack on Gamora's homeworld.
 Not only is it immensely destructive and brutally indiscriminate, half of the remaining population afterwards is separated from the rest and then gunned down on-screen by Chitauri, while the remaining half is Forced to Watch from across the aisle.
 In the background, you can hear Ebony Maw giving a demented "sermon", similar to the one he gave the Asgardians earlier on in the film, to the captive Zehoberei, demanding acceptance and even gratitude for the impending slaughter.
 Meanwhile, the Zehoberei cry heartbreaking screams as they watch their friends and family die before them.